wendigo/wendigo/trino-extensions.md

 - **`rowOffset`** of the data segment in relation to the whole result set (`long`),
 - **`rowsCount`** number of the rows in the data segment (`long`),
 - **`byteSize`** size of the encoded data segment (`long`).

-Optional metadata attributes are part of the encoding definition shared between the client and server implementations.
+Optional metadata attributes can be a part of the encoding definition shared between the client and server implementations (to be discussed).

 ### Implementation considerations